enzbus/cqr/README.rst

 Where :math:`Q` is a skew-symmetric matrix that includes all problem data, :math:`\mathcal{K}` and :math:`\mathcal{K}^*` are dual cones encoding the constraints of the program.
+Most elementary cones of practical interest (linear, second-order, semi-definite) are self-dual; notable exceptions are the zero and real cone, which are the duals of each other.

 We propose to solve the following quadratic relaxation of the above, which to our knowledge is a novel formulation (as of early 2024).
-We use the projection operators on the primal and dual cones (note that some authors may define the latter with a change in sign).
+We use the projection operators on the primal and dual cones.
 These are differentiable operators on the whole space minus a set of measure 0, of little practical interest, as we showed in the 2018 conic refinement paper.

 .. math::